 The company takes some fairly stringent precautions against cross contamination.
 It uses separate storage, utensils and sauce containers, and it actually uses a gluten-free flour for "slapping" all of its pizzas in the store, so that the flour floating around every location is gluten-free.
 In addition, all staff members are trained in avoiding cross contamination, according to Garlic Jim's.

-Not every location offers gluten-free pizza; you can use Garlic Jim's location search tool to find ones that do (choose the drop-down "gluten-free" option).
+Not every location offers gluten-free pizza; you can use Garlic Jim's location search tool to find ones that do (gluten-free is noted as an option).

 zpizza, an eclectic casual dining pizza restaurant with locations in more than 16 states, provides multiple gluten-free and vegan options.
 Most of its pizza toppings and sauces are gluten-free.